missionpinball/missionpinball-website/_posts/2020-05-24-chained-lights.md

 ---
 Configuring a lot of lights in your machine is often tedious and error-prone.
-Especially, if you are using serial LEDs where you know that a light is physically localed after the previous one.
+Especially, if you are using serial LEDs where you know that a light is physically located after the previous one.
 What if we could exploit this property in config?

 Instead of this: